 We visited on a warm Saturday afternoon around 2 pm.
 The tower itself is in a plaza called Skytree Town, which also include an aquarium, dome theater, offices, gift shops, and restaurants in addition to the broadcast tower.

 When we found the line for the observatory, the sign at the end of the line said 90 min wait.
 It almost made us give up but since we were there already we decided to grind through it and wait it out, just in case the sign was wrong.
-When we started waiting, the line actually extended outside the building.
+When we got in line to wait, it actually extended to the outside of the building.

-As we enter the building, there were beautiful display of Super Craft Tree by designer Yukio Hashimoto.
+After 10 minutes or so, we finally entered the building.
+As we looked around, we could see the beautiful display of Super Craft Tree by designer Yukio Hashimoto.

-You can also see the steel structure that’s supporting the tower from the large windows.
+You can also see the steel structure that’s supporting the tower from the large windows surrounding room.

-What seemed like an eternity has passed, it was exciting to finally see the ticket counter.
+What seemed like an eternity has finally passed, we could hardly conceal our excitement to finally see the ticket counter.
 After purchasing the tickets to visit both observation decks, we thought the lines has ended.
-Not quite, there’s a short line to wait for the elevators.
+Not quite, there’s a another short line to wait for the elevators.

 Tokyo SkyTree – Tembo Deck & Tembo Galleria

-Inside the elevator, the lights inside darkened but the top part had beautiful Japanese patterns that changed colors and brightness as you ride to the top.
+As we enter the elevator and it started to ascend, the lights inside darkened and the ceiling of the elevator had beautiful Japanese patterns that changed colors and brightness.
 Everyone in the elevator was entertained by the changing lights during the quick ride.

 The first stop is the Tembo Deck at Floor 350, which also includes with ticket booth to Tembo Galleria and a cafe.
 There are 2 more levels, Floor 345 and 340 within the Tembo deck which houses the gift shop, Sky Restaurant, and a cafe.
 You’ll go through these lower levels as you return to the lobby.

 We went ahead and purchase the tickets to Tembo Galleria (Floor 445 and 450)to enjoy the breathtaking view.
-The elevator to the Tembo Galleria is quite thrilling, as the doors are glass panels and it has a glass ceiling.
+The elevator to the Tembo Galleria is quite thrilling, as you can see through the glass panel doors and ceiling.

-As you exit the elevator at Floor 445, the children squealed with delight and enjoyed the views.
+As we exit the elevator at Floor 445, the children squealed with delight and enjoyed the views.
 The elevator leads to a ramp to Floor 450.

 Sceneries from Tokyo Skytree

-On top of the tower and along the way, there’s the unobstructed view of Tokyo.
+From the top of the tower and along the ramp, visitors get the unobstructed view of Tokyo.